astropy/astropy-APEs/APE_coordinated_pkg.rst

 points" are met.
 While the formal criteria are listed in relatively vague terms on the affiliated package web site, the details of how those criteria are met have been fairly consistent using an unwritten but fairly standard list.
-In practice, this has meant that affiliated packages are fiven "provisional" status if some of these items are checked off are met, or "full" if a larger set of them are.
+In practice, this has meant that affiliated packages are given "provisional" status if some of these items are checked off are met, or "full" if a larger set of them are.